charleskimbac/emacs.ahk/README.md

 # emacs.ahk
-This tiny script allows you to use the emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.
+This tiny script allows you to use some emacs-like key bindings on Windows, which is written in AutoHotkey (AHK) language.

-Removed: Window-specific keybind suspension, binds depending on C-c (duplicate of current line), Copy/Paste (M-w/C-y), Scroll up/down (M-v, C-v),	kill-emacs (C-x C-c)
-Added: Image notification at top right of screen when emacs keybinds are active (when script is not suspended)
+A small translucent emacs logo appears at the top right of your screen while emacs keybinds are active (i.e. when the script is not suspended)

 ## Supported keybindings
 <table>